Non-Truthful Position Auctions Are More Robust to Misspecification: Introduction

-The performance of the VCG mechanism and that of alternative, non-truthful mechanisms have also been compared in the standard position auction model, where $\alpha=\beta$, and a number of authors have noted certain advantages or lack of disadvantages of the alternative mechanisms.
-Under complete information, the GSP mechanism obtains the truthful VCG outcome in a locally envy-free equilibrium, and payments that at least match those of the truthful VCG outcome in any locally envy-free equilibrium~\citep{EOS07a,Vari07a}.
-Under incomplete information the GFP mechanism admits a unique Bayes-Nash equilibrium, which yields the truthful VCG outcome~\citep{ChHa13a}.
+The performance of the VCG mechanism and that of alternative, non-truthful mechanisms has already been compared in the standard position auction model, where $\alpha=\beta$, and a number of authors have noted certain advantages or lack of disadvantages of the alternative mechanisms.
+Under complete information the GSP mechanism obtains the truthful VCG outcome in a locally envy-free equilibrium, and payments that at least match those of the truthful VCG outcome in any locally envy-free equilibrium~\citep{EOS07a,Vari07a}.
+While the former is true for a whole class of mechanisms that rank bidders in order of their bids, the GSP mechanism is the simplest mechanism within this class~\citep{BaRo10a}.
+Under incomplete information the GFP mechanism admits a unique Bayes-Nash equilibrium, which in expectation yields the truthful VCG outcome~\citep{ChHa13a}.
 Each of the two mechanisms has severe disadvantages in the respective other setting, such as non-existence of a pure Nash equilibrium or of an efficient Bayes-Nash equilibrium~\citep{EOS07a,GoSw09a}.
-In cases where equilibria exist, however, the worst-case welfare loss is bounded in the sense of a small price of anarchy~\citep{Leme10,Carag11,Syrgk13}.\footnote{In the language of the price-of-anarchy literature we essentially seek to characterize those values of~$\alpha$ and~$\beta$ for which the price of stability is one.
-Arguments similar to the ones used to establish the price-of-anarchy guarantees for the standard model also apply to the more general setting we study here, providing welfare guarantees that degrade gracefully in~$\alpha$ and~$\beta$.} In the standard model, and other things being equal, the VCG mechanism of course has the advantage of truthfulness.
-Our results concern a more general and arguably more realistic model and apply in a very similar way to both complete- and incomplete-information environments.
+In cases where equilibria exist, however, the worst-case welfare loss is bounded in the sense of a small price of anarchy~\citep{CKK+15a}.\footnote{In the language of the price-of-anarchy literature we essentially seek to characterize those values of~$\alpha$ and~$\beta$ for which the price of stability is one.
+Arguments similar to the ones used to establish the price-of-anarchy guarantees for the standard model also apply to the more general setting we study here, providing welfare guarantees that degrade gracefully in~$\alpha$ and~$\beta$.} When $\alpha=\beta$, and other things being equal, the VCG mechanism of course has the advantage of truthfulness across complete- and incomplete-information environments.

+Our work highlights one advantage of non-truthful mechanisms for position auctions.
+A concurrent line of work has identified additional advantages of non-revelation mechanisms, such as amenability to statistical inference~\citep{ChHa14} and guaranteed revenue in dynamic settings~\citep{HJW13a} and across complete- and incomplete-information environments~\citep{DFP17a}.